prometheusresearch/htsql/doc/introduction.rst

       :alt: output of /school query
       :target: http://demo.htsql.org/school

+*On the left is a URL, on the right is what a browser would show*

 HTSQL is a query language for the web.
-Queries are URLs that can be directly typed into a browser; the output could be returned in a variety of formats including HTML, CSV, JSON, etc.
+Queries are URLs that can be directly typed into a browser; the output could be returned in a variety of formats including HTML, CSV, JSON, etc.  HTSQL can be used as the basis for dashboarding tools and other browser-based applications.
+In this way, database queries can be shared, tweaked, and used in any number of ways.

 HTSQL is a Relational Database Gateway
 --------------------------------------